This document is also available in PDF (863 KB) [help with PDF files]

 12. Label Size

-If labels are used, the maximum length and width of the label is stated at "Delimited Area" in Part II.
+If labels are used, the maximum length and width of the label is stated at "Delimited Area" in Part II of this Appendix.
 There should be no wording above the bar code, and there should be 0.125"/0.3 cm between the top of the bar code and the edge of the label.
 The label must be self-adhesive, permanent and smudge-proof.

 1. Bar Code Symbol